 There are many ways to keep your van comfortable and cool, and you don’t always need a heating and air conditioning system.
 You can keep the windows open, use insulating window curtains, and install fans.
 In addition, you can avoid places that are very hot or cold and avoid placing additional air conditioning units if you can avoid them.

-If you are looking to install air conditioning in your van, you may want to consider hiring Heating And Cooling Van Nuys.
+If you are looking to install air conditioning in your van, you may want to consider hiring a professional.
 While these units are not typically used in camper vans, they can be quite effective and affordable.
 The disadvantage of this type of unit is that it takes up a lot of space in your van.
 You will also have to cut a hole in the side of the van to install the hose and put insulation over it.

 Window AC units are not the easiest to install in your van, but there are ways to make the process a little easier.
 A few of these units have a curved design, so they slide out through the van sidewall hatch.
 Some window AC units use foam board insulation, which helps keep the unit from rattling and will also act as an extra sealant.